 We’ve also consciously made an effort to lower the amount of animal protein we eat by including a couple of vegetarian days in our weekly menu.
 A vegetarian protein source we’ve very recently added back to our diets is beans and lentils in the form of homemade hummus and lentil sides and soups.
 Many primal and paleo experts eg Mark Sisson now recommend eating small servings of beans.
 While most beans, with the exception of black soy beans, might be a little too high in carbs to eat when you’re losing weight, at maintenance it’s a very doable option.
 A half cup of cooked beans is on average around 7g net carbs.
 Now and again we’ll make a stir-fry using tofu but never more than once a month.
 Soy products, like tofu and soy milk, although low-carb, are not the healthiest form of protein due to the inherent makeup of the soy itself and the way it’s produced.
 Over consumption of soy products can lead to thyroid deficiency, so beware!
 However, fermented soy products like tempeh, miso and tamari and fermented veggies (kimchi) are very healthy.

-We’re also trying to eat more seafood and twice a week we’ll make some roasted salmon, or tuna steaks coated with sesame seed and sauteed, or a dish with shrimp or scallops.
-Seaweed salads made with wakame and dulse now appear on our table once or twice a week too.
+We’re also trying to eat more seafood and twice a week we’ll make some roasted salmon, roasted cod with a LCHF sauce, or tuna steaks coated with sesame seed and sauteed, or a dish with shrimp or scallops.
+In summer, seaweed salad made with wakame and dulse appears on our table once or twice a week too.
 Anything from the sea is so good for you.
 After all, life came from the sea!
 Always choose wild fish if you can and not farm raised which contains toxins from polluted waters.

 Recently we’ve been experimenting with Middle Eatern and Korean flavors!
-Subscribe to our blog on our home page as we’ll be sharing some new exciting and easy to make recipes with you soon!
 If you’re new to this way of eating or are running out of meal ideas, check out our fabulous LCHF Nation Cookbooks for some super flavorful low carb food.

 Regardless of what I choose to eat and drink for dinner I ALWAYS have my eggs each morning and my snack of nuts for lunch.
 Oh – and usually 1-2 glasses of wine each night.
 That’s my special treat!

-As for exercise, I’ve kept up my habit of getting at least 10,000 steps a day, through walking, with longer treks on weekends.
+As for exercise, I’ve kept up my habit of getting at least 7000-10,000 steps a day, through walking, with longer treks on weekends.
 Some days I’m more active than other days.
-I recently added some resistance bandtraining to my weight training workout.
+I recently added some resistance band training to my weight training workout.
 To all the women out there who want to tone flabby forms – I’ve found resistance bands to work great!
 Check out my pic above.

-If you’d like me to personally help you get slim – and stay slim check out my Everything You Need to Succeed package.
-It conatains everything you need to permanently lose that weight you haven’t been able to lose and to get your body (remember you only have one!) into excellent health.
+If you’d like me to personally help you get slim – and stay slim check out my Personalized Weight Loss Meal Plan package.
+It contains everything you need to permanently lose that weight you haven’t been able to lose and to get your body (remember you only have one!) into excellent health.